LicenseKit/website/pages/pricing.md

 redirect_from: /licenses

-description: LicenseKit is free to start and affordable to scale for both indies, startups and businesses.
+description: LicenseKit is free to start and affordable to scale.
 ---

 {% include pricing-links.html %}

-{% include licenses/feature-table.html tiers=site.data.tiers price="yearly" %}
+{% include licenses/license-table.html tiers=site.data.tiers price="yearly" %}
-{% include licenses/feature-table.html tiers=site.data.tiers price="monthly" %}
+{% include licenses/license-table.html tiers=site.data.tiers price="monthly" %}

 LicenseKit is free for up to **10** code- or file-based licenses.
 Just use the license key **"FREE"** to use the free plan.
 Upgrade to a paid plan once you need more licenses or additional functionality.